official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-2.md

 interests … are likely to argue strongly in favour of a response.
 This would however depend to a large extent on the circumstances …”

-73 Letter Berman to Patey, 21 December 2000, ‘Iraq: No Fly Zones’.
+[^73]: Letter Berman to Patey, 21 December 2000, ‘Iraq: No Fly Zones’.
-74 Letter Webb to McKane, 11 January 2001, ‘Iraq: Future Military Options’ attaching Paper MOD, 11 January 2001, ‘Containing Iraq: Future Military Options’.
+[^74]: Letter Webb to McKane, 11 January 2001, ‘Iraq: Future Military Options’ attaching Paper MOD, 11 January 2001, ‘Containing Iraq: Future Military Options’.
-75 Letter McKane to Goulty, 17 January 2001, ‘Iraq’; Brummell to McKane, 22 January 2001, ‘Iraq’.
+[^75]: Letter McKane to Goulty, 17 January 2001, ‘Iraq’; Brummell to McKane, 22 January 2001, ‘Iraq’.
-76 Letter Patey to Berman, 29 January 2001, ‘Iraq: No-Fly Zones’.
+[^76]: Letter Patey to Berman, 29 January 2001, ‘Iraq: No-Fly Zones’.

 214

-The Report of the Iraq Inquiry1.2  |  Development of UK strategy and options, September 2000 to September 2001

 130. The detailed work on whether there were alternative means of achieving UK objectives in the NFZs, which had been undertaken in early 2000 and endorsed by